Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 :   Evaluate <i>code</i> in the execution context of this frame, and return
     a [completion value][cv] describing how it completed. <i>Code</i> is a string.
 If this frame's `environment` property is `null`, throw a `TypeError`.
-All extant handler methods, breakpoints, watchpoints, and so on remain active during the call.
+All extant handler methods, breakpoints, and so on remain active during the call.
 This function follows the [invocation function conventions][inv fr].